GitHubChuanYu/T2Project5_ModelPredictiveControl/README.md

 * Define system states and actuator inputs

   The system states are decided based on critical states in vehicle dynamic models and also critical states for trajectory following.
-So in this project, vehicle x and y position, vehicle heading angle, vehicle speed from vehicle model and cross track error heading angle angle from trajctory following are considered a good combination of system states for MPC:
+So in this project, vehicle x and y position, vehicle heading angle, vehicle speed from vehicle model, cross track error, and vehicle orientation error are considered a good combination of system states for MPC:

   ![alt text][image1]